Mutagen provides support for synchronizing files and forwarding network traffic via SSH.

 Mutagen daemon) to a path containing the desired OpenSSH executables.

-Windows is fully supported by Mutagen, though you’ll need to bring your own OpenSSH client.
-Unfortunately the official Windows OpenSSH client is still in beta and has a few blocking issues (primarily 1152) that disallow its use by Mutagen at the moment.
+Mutagen fully supports SSH on Windows, though you’ll need to bring your own OpenSSH client.
+Unfortunately the official Windows OpenSSH client is still in beta and has a few blocking issues, primarily PowerShell/Win32-OpenSSH#1152,1 that disallow its use by Mutagen at the moment.
 As soon as these issues are resolved, this will become Mutagen’s recommended client (though others will continue to be supported).

 Mutagen has a hardcoded set of OpenSSH clients that it will look for and use at the moment, including those from Git for Windows (recommended), MSYS2, and Cygwin.
 You can see the full list of search paths here.

 One thing to be aware of is that the MSYS2 and Cygwin OpenSSH clients will, by